 - You may also try physical therapy stretching exercises to relax the muscles and joints on each side of your head.

 - Make concerted efforts to manage your daily stress, preferably by practicing relaxation therapies such as meditation, yoga, and deep breathing exercises.

-- Avoid any source of sensory stimulation too close to sleep time by switching off the television and other electronics several hours before you go to bed.
+- Switch off the television and other electronics several hours before you go to bed.

 - Listen to calming music to put your mind at ease before you call it a night.

 - A warm shower or bath before bedtime can help relax your body and induce peaceful sleep.

 - Reading in bed is also an effective stress buster.